Find the best 5-year fixed mortgage rate in Newfoundland

 An interesting feature of the 5-year fixed mortgage rate is that all borrowers must meet its standards of approval even if they choose a mortgage with a lower interest rate and shorter term.
 This benchmark is applied not only to reduce risk for the lender, but to give the borrower some breathing room.

-How much can I save comparing 5-year fixed rates?
+How much can I save comparing 5-year fixed rates in Newfoundland?

 Your mortgage is likely to be the largest financial commitment you’ll ever make, and getting a better rate can save you thousands over a 5 year term.
 Even a slightly lower mortgage rate can result in big savings, especially early on in your mortgage.